 Most people with chickenpox don’t need to see their doctor.
 Here are some things you can do to get through it (or help your child get through it):

-- Take a lukewarm bath every three to four hours for the first few days.
-Add four tablespoons of baking soda, cornstarch or oatmeal to the water.
+- Take a lukewarm bath every 3–4 hours for the first few days.
+Add 4 tablespoons of baking soda, cornstarch or oatmeal to the water.
 Use soap in one of the baths each day to clean bacteria off your skin.

 - Use calamine lotion on the chickenpox sores to help relieve itching.

-- Put a towel-covered ice pack or cool, moist washcloth on itchy areas for 20 to 30 minutes.
+- Put a towel-covered ice pack or cool, moist washcloth on itchy areas for 20–30 minutes.
 (Don’t share the towel or washcloth with anyone else.)

 - If the itching is severe or is making it hard to sleep, take an antihistamine.

 - Trim your fingernails and wash your hands often to prevent the rash from becoming infected if you scratch it.